valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_mint.md

     You can specify more than one type of canonical agent in a service by appropriately defining the triplets `--agent-id`, `--number-of-slots` and `--cost-of-bond` for each canonical agent ID.

-You can also use a custom ERC20 token as token for secure the autonomous service, to do this use `--token` flag to provide the address to the token of your choice:
+You can also use a custom ERC20 token as token to secure the service.
+Use the `--token` flag to provide the address of the token of your choice:

 ```bash
 autonomy mint --use-ethereum service --key my_key.txt --nft <nft_ipfs_hash_or_image_path> --owner <owner_address> --agent-id 3 --number-of-slots 4 --cost-of-bond 10000000000000000 --threshold 3 ./packages/valory/services/hello_world --token <erc20_token_address>
 ```

-!!! note
+!!! warning "Important"

-    When minting a service if an ERC20 token was used for bonding, you'll also have to use the same token when activating the service and registering the agent instances.
+    If you have minted a service using a custom ERC20 token, then you have to use the same token activate the service and to register the agent instances.